particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### Wi-Fi configuration

-Since the E Series (cellular) does not have Wi-Fi support, if you wish to use Wi-Fi on the M-SoM you will need to provide a way to configure it.
+Since the E-Series (cellular) does not have Wi-Fi support, if you wish to use Wi-Fi on the M-SoM you will need to provide a way to configure it.
 Wi-Fi setup works the same as the P2, Photon 2, and Argon, and uses BLE.
 See [Wi-Fi setup options](/reference/device-os/wifi-setup-options/) for more information.

 ### User firmware binary size